MustardGreen1112/Unity-URP-Ocean-Simulation/README.md

 * Try other spectrum models.
 * Add choppy waves computed from the transformation Jacobian.
 * The ocean's material now is not very satisfying to me.
 Lacking sense of transparency and refraction.
-* Offshore shallow water guadual change and underwater caustics
+* Offshore shallow water gradual change and underwater caustics
 * Physical interactions